michaeljclark/glyb/README.md

-glyphic contains high level interfaces for text rendering. glyphic outputs font atlas bitmaps, vertex arrays and index arrays which can be used with OpenGL, Vulkan and DirectX.
+glyphic contains high level interfaces for text rendering. glyphic outputs font atlas bitmaps, vertex arrays and index arrays which can be used with OpenGL, Vulkan and DirectX. glyphic makes managing multiple font atlases with complete Unicode coverage simple as the created draw lists contain image switching and update commands, so that any number of Unicode faces and glyphs can be used at one time.

 glyphic has online and offline font atlas glyph renderers using HarfBuzz and FreeType.
 Render time is less than one microsecond per glyph.